StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

    * [Create the project where StackState will be installed](openshift_install.md#create-project)
    * [Generate `values.yaml`](#generate-values.yaml)
    * [Create `openshift-values.yaml`](#create-openshift-values.yaml)
-   * If you want to automatically install the Cluster Agent for OpenShift, [create `agent-values.yaml`](#automatically-install-the-cluster-agent-for-openshift)
-4. Deploy the latest StackState version to the `stackstate` namespace with the following command:
+2. Deploy the latest StackState version to the `stackstate` namespace with the following command:

 ```text
 helm upgrade \